The Gold fix is the market-clearing price of gold and is set twice daily in London, in the morning - AM and evening - PM.

-Art historians might be expert in the historical accuracy of a piece but when it comes to gold market intelligence, and buying gold, well, in fact, many haven't got much of a clue.
+Jewelry historians might be experts in the historical accuracy of a piece but when it comes to gold market intelligence, and buying gold, well, in fact, many of those experts haven't got much of a idea.

-Knowing about the way gold is fixed, the gold market, the price of gold or how much a gram of gold is worth, what caratage is all about, are all pretty important areas, especially in today's volatile economy, so even if you're not a gold bug, any understanding in this area, will help you obtain the best gold price when buying gold in the form of physical gold jewelry.
+Understanding how gold is fixed, the gold market, the price of gold or how much a gram of gold is worth, what caratage means, are important to know about, especially in today's volatile economy.
+So even if you're not a gold bug, some understanding in this area, will help you obtain the best gold price when buying gold in the form of physical gold jewelry.
 And for old-gold invest, that's an important consideration to take into account.

 You will need to know Today's Gold Price to calculate the scrap value of gold.
-See the current Gold Prices in the right-hand column of this page.
+See the current Gold Prices at the top right-hand column on this page.

 Five members of the London gold pool, all members of the London Bullion Market Association, fix the price of gold twice daily in London.
 The fixes start at 10.30 a.m., and 3.00 p.m.
 London time, although the duration of time to reach an agreed fixing price can vary.
 Today fixing can often be reached in minutes by telephone.